 Sam Hacking is an artist and writer with a BA Hons in Fine Art from The Slade School of Fine Art and a Distinction in MA Creative Writing from The University of East Anglia.
-They are based in Suffolk.

 Sam has widely exhibited, with highlights including the Royal Academy Summer Exhibition, Creekside Studios, The Rag Factory, Mol’s Place Gallery, Ravens Row Gallery, 176 Gallery, Hampstead Affordable Art Fair, Yare Gallery and Parndon Mill Gallery.